xxSeys1/Pinkler/README.md

 # Pinkler
-A script for displaying debug messaged in Godot.
+A script for displaying debug messages in Godot.

 **USAGE**